 The color scheme of the Nationals logo was changed.
 The map became white, the inscription and the stars around the red bands were made blue.

-In 1964, the new Philadelphia 76ers logo was introduced due to the change of a management and the name of the club.
+In 1964, the new Philadelphia 76ers logo was introduced due to the change of management and the name of the club.
 A large figure 7 in red color and 6 in blue became the new elements.
 13 stars in the form of a circle (which was formed from the sum of the two main figures 7 + 6) were depicted above the 76.

-In 1978, the new Sixers logo was presented against the background with a contour of a ball made in blue color (the same as the figure 6).
+In 1978, the new Sixers logo was presented against the background with a contour of a ball made in blue color.

 In 1998, the club presents a new emblem of Philadelphia 76ers.
 This time, it was the usual word 76ERS made in gold with a white decoration on a black background and a red-silver star on the left.
 A gold ball with blue-silver stripes is located below (visualization of the ball movement).

 In 2010, Philadelphia 76ers returns to its main traditional logo and red-blue-white color palette.
 The 1978 logo was put into a frame with a red background (the format is a circle in a square), and the white inscription Philadelphia was added on the blue background.
 All the elements were enclosed in a silver frame.